WakiMak/trentent.github.io-forked/_posts/2016-07-04-citrix-xenapp-6-5-ima-errors-galore-mfcom-wont-start.md

 You may need to replace your SID for NetworkService with the one from my file above.

-Lastly this script will &#8216;fix&#8217; the incorrect permissions:
+Lastly this script will 'fix' the incorrect permissions:

 <pre class="lang:batch decode:true">pushd %~dp0
 :stop mfcom.exe if it's stuck in 'Starting'